 Background and History of Rose Comb Bantams

-Rose combs bantams are an old breed of bantams that originate from Great Britain during the 14th century, per the records available.
+Rose comb bantams are an old breed of bantams that originate from Great Britain during the 14th century, per the records available.
 This is just the public information about the breed’s intricacies about the species itself is still out for discovery.

 This breed started becoming popular when King Richard III began to raise them.
 From then on, they continued to rise to fame as more people got interested in them.
 Furthermore, it has been popular among poultry enthusiasts, and its name traveled over places.